edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 ## Prefetching with Edgio Sites {/* edgio-sites */}
+If your site is hosted on Edgio Sites or based on the JS front-end framework, you can install the `@edgio/prefetch` package directly and take advantage of all the features that this package offers and deeper integration with your site.

 ### Configuring the Service Worker {/* configuring-the-service-worker */}

-To integrate prefetching into your site using the @edgio/prefetch package, you need to build service-worker with `Prefetcher` class.
+To integrate prefetching into your site using the `@edgio/prefetch` package, you need to build service-worker with `Prefetcher` class.
 If your site doesn't currently have a service worker, one can easily be created using Google's [Workbox](https://developers.google.com/web/tools/workbox).

 Here's a sample service worker based on Workbox using the `Prefetcher` class from `{{ PACKAGE_NAME }}/prefetch`: